MaskonDivais/BSC_Perfecto/README.md

 # Black Sea Company Scenario Builder

+## ⚠️ License and Copyright

+This project is the intellectual property of the author.
+The source code is open strictly for evaluation, learning, and non-commercial use.

+* Commercial use (including corporate use, paid products, and advertising) is strictly PROHIBITED.
+* Attribution is REQUIRED: Any copy or modification of this code must include the original author's name and a link back to this repository.

+For commercial licensing inquiries or permissions, please contact the author via: doroshkevichgraf@gmail.com

 An advanced, offline-first narrative development workstation and node-based scenario builder.
 Tailored for organizing story cells, layout graphs, dialog sequences, and logic nodes within a high-performance visual diagram.

 ---